-Rose State College does not discriminate on the basis of race, color, sex, age, national origin, religion, disability, genetic information, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
-This includes, but is not limited to: admissions, employment, financial aid, and educational programs, activities, or services.
-If discrimination, including harassment or retaliation, occurs, the College will take prompt and appropriate corrective and remedial action.
-The person designated to handle inquiries regarding the nondiscrimination policies, including issues of noncompliance, is the Senior Director, Human Resources/Affirmative Action Officer, 6420 SE 15th Street, ADM Room 104, Midwest City, OK 73110, (405) 733-7979.
+Rose State College explicitly condemns discrimination toward students, staff, and faculty on the basis of race, color, sex, age, religion, national origin, religion, disability, sexual orientation, or status as a veteran in any of its policies, practices, or procedures.
+This includes, but it is not limited to, admissions, employment, financial aid, and educational services.
+The College is committed to providing a study and work environment free from discrimination and to ensuring the accessibility of appropriate grievance procedures for addressing all complaints regarding discrimination.